 Looking for a recipe to satisfy your crunchy chip cravings?
 Look no further, we’ve created the perfect recipe that is both oil-free and salt-free!

 Who says potato chips can’t be eaten and taste delicious while following the Mastering Diabetes Method?
+Add in some extra plant-based toppings (ranging from light to hearty), and you might blow your friends' minds!

 This recipe is slightly more technical than some other recipes we have shared because the cut sizes of the potato slices matter.